FarookBashaD12/Walmart-Retail-Sales-Analysis-/README.md

 ## Key Business Questions

-- Which store has the highest sales?
+-Which stores and departments drive the highest sales?
-- What is the impact of holidays on sales?
+-What is the impact of major holidays on sales patterns?
-- How do different departments perform over time?
+-How does sales performance change across months, years, and regions?
-- Are there seasonal trends in sales?
+-Which store types (A, B, C) and sizes outperform others?
-- How does temperature or fuel price affect weekly sales?
+-What external trends (fuel price, markdown) influence sales?

 ---